callmedevmercy/callmedevmercy/README.md

 Hi, I'm Mercy!

-I am a Frontend Developer based in Lagos with 6 months of experience.
+I am a Frontend Developer based in Lagos with 1-2 year of experience.
 I am currently a Computer Science undergraduate at LASU.
 I love combining logic with creativity.
 Recently, I have been leading the frontend team for AccessTravel, building tools to help people with disabilities travel easily.

 My Tech Stack: HTML, CSS, JavaScript, React, and Cloudinary.